elswob/JGI-Data-Week-2019/README.md

 ## Details

-#### Steps
+#### Steps/Notebooks

-1. Create lists of people and publications
+1. People and publications
-2. Get publication data
-3. Process publicaton data using NLP
-4. Identify enriched concepts for each person/group
-5. Create network of groups, people and concepts
-6. Build recommendation engine
+ - How to get data from PubMed
+ - How to get data from ORCID
+ - How to automate the above
+2. Identity enriched terms
+ - TF-IDF from scracth
+ - TF-IDF using sklearn
+3. Putting it all together
+ - Creating a recommender
-7. Match a piece of text to people
+ - Matching a piece of text to people

 #### Flow of notebooks